 Press Bio

 After a rigid evangelical upbringing backfired catastrophically, Aria Bell grew up to spend all their time making adamantly humanist stories.
-She’s been doing that since 2013 with the comic Kidd Commander, and now that she’s finally escaped Appalachia for Fort Collins she gets to do it in a place where her books don’t mold or get banned by the school boards, hopefully.
+She’s been doing that since 2013 through comics and novels in the Kidd Commander series, and is probably out there doing it right now as you read this.